Asymptotic shape for the contact process in random environment: Model and results

-An open path follows the time lines above sites -- but crossing crosses is forbidden -- and uses horizontal segments to jump from a time line to a neighboring time line: in this description, the evolution of the contact process looks like a percolation process, oriented in time but not in space.
-For $x,y \in \Zd$ and $t \ge 0$, we say that $\xi_t^x(y)=1$ if and only if there exists an open path from $(x,0)$ to $(y,t)$, then we define:
+An open path follows the time lines above sites (but crossing crosses is forbidden) and uses horizontal segments to jump from a time line to a neighboring time line; in this description, the evolution of the contact process looks like a percolation process, oriented in time but not in space.
+For $x,y \in\Zd$ and $t \ge0$, we say that $\xi_t^x(y)=1$ if and only if there exists an open path from $(x,0)$ to $(y,t)$, then we define

-For instance, we obtain $(A \subset B) \Rightarrow (\forall t \ge 0\quad \xi_t^A \subset \xi_t^B)$.
+For instance, we obtain $(A \subset B) \Rightarrow(\forall t \ge0$ $\xi_t^A \subset\xi_t^B)$.

-When $\lambda\in\R_{+}^*$, Harris shows that under $\P_{\lambda}$, the process $(\xi^A_t)_{t \ge 0}$ is the contact process with infection rate $\lambda$, starting from initial configuration $A$.
-The proof can readily be extended to a non constant $\lambda \in \Lambda$, which allows to define the contact process in environment $\lambda$ starting from initial configuration $A$.
-This is a Feller process, and thus benefits from the strong Markov property.
+When $\lambda\in\R_{+}^*$, Harris shows that under $\P_{\lambda}$, the process $(\xi^A_t)_{t \ge0}$ is the contact process with infection rate $\lambda$, starting from initial configuration $A$.
+The proof can readily be extended to a nonconstant $\lambda\in\Lambda$, which allows us to define the contact process in environment $\lambda$ starting from initial configuration $A$.
+This is a Feller process, and thus it benefits from the strong Markov property.